marinsantiago/bnplasso/README.md

 Marin, S., Loong, B., and Westveld, A. H. (2025+), "Adaptive Shrinkage with a Nonparametric Bayesian Lasso." *Journal of Computational and Graphical Statistics*. [doi:10.1080/10618600.2025.2572327](https://doi.org/10.1080/10618600.2025.2572327)

 Park, T. and Casella, G. (2008).
 "The Bayesian Lasso." *Journal of the American Statistical Association*, 103 (482), 681–686.

+Vehtari, A., Gelman, A., and Gabry, J. (2017). #Practical Bayesian model evaluation using leave-one-out cross-validation and WAIC." *Statistics and Computing* 27 1413–1432.

 Wade, S. and Ghahramani, Z. (2008).
 "Bayesian cluster analysis: Point estimation and credible balls (with discussion)." *Bayesian Analysis*, 13 (2), 559–626.